Wednesday, August 14, 2019

 Online Activities

-In addition to assignments posted to Canvas, my blog listed above contains links (“DKBJ’s Handouts”) to all ancillary University services, course handouts, and assignments, including a noninteractive page that lists weekly assignments for this course (“Assignments: Marx & Socialism”).
+In addition to assignments posted to Canvas, my blog listed above contains links to all ancillary University services, course handouts, and assignments, including an interactive page that lists weekly assignments for this course (“Assignments: CMI”).
 Since I prefer to devote class-time to the exposition and analysis of student and textual positions, I typically reserve my own views for this online medium.

 Class Policies and Expectations